Haskell. History of a Community-Powered Language

 That’s the story of Haskell from its foundations to nowadays.
 The language continues to develop and all of these processes are nothing without the people who contribute, fix and do significant improvements to make it work in a proper way.

-Haskell for us is a wonderful example of a programming language built around the community, not only a great tool.
+Haskell for us is not only a great tool, but a wonderful example of a programming language built around the community.
 Thanks to all who have worked hard on this functional language before us and continue to work on it today!